Managing pages

 You may want to copy a page instead of creating a new one.
 This may be helpful when you need to create a similar page with minor differences.
 If you want to copy the page you have created previously, follow these steps:

-1. In CMS, go to Contents, select the icon next to page you want to copy.
+1. In the backoffice, go to Content, select the icon next to page you want to copy.

 2. Select Do something else.